Understanding du vs df: Measuring Disk Usage Correctly

 Lina: Wait, aren't du and df basically the same thing?

-Linny-senpai: They look similar, sure.
-But they're actually measuring completely different things.
+Linny-senpai: They look similar.
+But they measure different things.
 Let's walk through the difference and why the numbers diverge.

 The Short Answer